Cultural influence of Star Trek: The Orville

+Starting in 2017, Seth MacFarlane produced a television series heavily inspired by the original Star Trek and its Next Generation successor, titled The Orville.
+Like the series it pays homage to, The Orville is set in the 25th century, features an interstellar alliance of Earth and many other planets, and follows an exploratory space vessel interacting with various monocultures.

 Locations

 Canada

 A limited number of Famous Players theatres in Canada house large replicas of the USS Enterprise (NCC-1701-A).
 They can be found in the cities of Thunder Bay, Windsor, Ottawa, Winnipeg and Richmond.
-In the Greater Toronto Area, replicas can be seen in the Yorkdale Shopping Centre, and in the SilverCity in Richmond Hill.
+In the Greater Toronto Area, replicas can be seen in the Yorkdale Shopping Centre, in the Cineplex at the Scarborough Town Centre, and in the SilverCity in Richmond Hill.

-In addition, a replica of the Sovereign-class USS Enterprise (NCC-1701-E) can be found in Laser Planet in Oakville, Ontario as well as in the Colossus theatres, in Langley, British Columbia and Laval, Québec.
+In addition, a replica of the Sovereign-class USS Enterprise (NCC-1701-E) can be found in Laser Planet in Oakville, Ontario as well as in the Colossus theatres, in Langley, British Columbia and Laval, Quebec.

 The coincidentally-named Vulcan, Alberta hosts Trek-related memorabilia and events.